Mweru/Aviation-Accidents-Project-1/README.md

 [More Visualizations can be found on my dashboard](https://public.tableau.com/views/Phase1-Project_17273071137820/Dashboard1?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) and in the Notebook file.

 ## Key Findings
-Certain aircraft categories exhibit lower accident rates.
+Certain aircraft categories exhibit lower accident rates, others high, we should least consider those with a record of high number of accidents
-Adverse weather conditions correlate with more accidents and higher total injuries.
+Adverse weather conditions correlate with more accidents and as as result higher total injuries.
+The aircrafts with 1 engine have recorded high number of accidents

 [See Slide presentation here](https://docs.google.com/presentation/d/1aKcoomGOx3dadl9XBWRZdeFGosfuYmgmohNMtGTOWRc/edit?usp=sharing)